-Character area 9 St Lawrence's Church
+Character area 6 St Lawrence's Church and Churchyard

-- 3.3.61 Character area 9 is home to the grade I listed St Lawrence's Church and its grave yard, the grade II listed cloisters, the vicarage, a residential dwelling (former Vicarage) and Appleby cricket ground with pavilion (erected 2019/2020).
+4.4.44 Character area 6 is home to the grade I listed St Lawrence's Church and its grave yard, the vicarage, a residential dwelling (former Vicarage) and Appleby cricket ground with pavilion (erected 2019/2020).
 The Appleby War Memorial located within the churchyard is also designated as a grade II listed building.
-The area has a riverside setting interspersed with large mature trees and is bordered to the south by the historic core of the town. - 3.3.62 This character area with its open views is a significant element within the conservation area.
+The area has a riverside setting interspersed with large mature trees and is bordered to the south by the historic core of the town.

+Figure 74 Aerial photo of 2018 looking north-west showing the church of St Lawrence and its churchyard and the cricket ground to the north (Historic England archive 34001/043, reproduced with kind permission)

+4.4.45 This character area with its open views is a significant element within the conservation area.
 There are key viewpoints to and from the church and churchyard across the River Eden to the north and to the east, particularly on the rising land above the town to the train station.
-The Church and the Cloisters are prominent landmarks in the town with the church tower being visible in long distance views from Boroughgate, the castle and other areas of the town. - 3.3.63 This low lying area has an established history of flooding and flood risk management schemes were implemented across the churchyard and cricket ground between 2005 and 2014.
-The railings around the churchyard were badly damaged in a recent flooding event and were replaced under the Appleby Heritage Action Zone grant scheme.
+The Church is a prominent landmark in the town with the church tower being visible in long distance views from Boroughgate, the castle and other areas of the town.